 To prevent objects from being available on the CDN, you can delete them from the origin, remove or delete the CDN endpoint, or in the case of blob storage, make the container or blob private.
 However, items are not removed from the CDN until the time-to-live expires.
 You can also manually purge a CDN endpoint.

 The CDN can deliver content over HTTPS (SSL), by using the certificate provided by the CDN, as well as over standard HTTP.
 To avoid browser warnings about mixed content, you might need to use HTTPS to request static content that is displayed in pages loaded through HTTPS.

 If you deliver static assets such as font files by using the CDN, you might encounter same-origin policy issues if you use an XMLHttpRequest call to request these resources from a different domain.
 Many web browsers prevent cross-origin resource sharing (CORS) unless the web server is configured to set the appropriate response headers.
 You can configure the CDN to support CORS by using one of the following methods:

-- Use the CDN rules engine to add CORS headers to the responses.
-This method is usually the best one to use because both wildcard and multiple specific-allowed origins are supported.
+Configure the CDN to add CORS headers to the responses.
 For more information, see Using Azure CDN with CORS.